 - The port subcontractor, some other company that works in between

-My experience was that it cost me about $1700, but this was after an initial quote of $700.
+My experience was that it cost me about US$2500, after an initial quote of US$400.
 The extra came from

 - Fuel surcharges of about $400 (no idea what these are)